This policy may be updated from time to time taking into account updated laws and subject to change in technology and our operations.

 g. the prevention, investigation, detection and prosecution of breaches of ethics for regulated professions;

 h. a monitoring, inspection or regulatory function connected, even occasionally, to the exercise of official authority in the cases referred to in points (a) to (e) and (g);

 i. the protection of the data subject or the rights and freedoms of others;

 j. the enforcement of civil law claims

-You are able to request access to your personal information by contacting our Data Protection Officer (details below).
+You are able to request access to your personal information by contacting our Data Protection Office (details below).
 You may be required to pay an administrative charge for associated matters if your request is manifestly unfounded or excessive, in particular because of its repetitive character.
 In such case we may also refuse to act on the request.
 We may require up to 30 days from notice to comply with your request to access your personal information.

 If we refuse your request to access the information we hold about you, we will provide you with our reason/s for doing so.

 Any personal information provided to us may be transferred to, stored by or disclosed to an overseas recipient.
 For example, we may disclose your personal information to an insurance company and/or assistance company (as the case may be) and any such company may be located overseas.
 The disclosure would be for the purposes of the assessment of claim eligibility, assistance services provided, updates in relation to reserves and payments made under the relevant policy.